 Sarah L. Futernick is an associate in Jenner & Block’s Chicago office in the firm’s Litigation Department, concentrating on complex civil litigation.
 She joined the firm in 2014.

 Ms. Futernick has a broad range of litigation experience in federal and state court, and has represented clients in all phases of litigation.
-Ms. Futernick has represented clients in litigation arising out of contract disputes, subprime lending and financial transaction disputes, and general complex commercial litigation.
+She has represented clients in litigation arising out of contract disputes, subprime lending and financial transaction disputes, and general complex commercial litigation.
 In 2018, Ms. Futernick defended a mortgage originator against breach of contract and tort claims stemming from the sale and securitization of billions of dollars of mortgage loans during a three-week federal bench trial.
-In addition to her private practice, Ms. Futernick also maintains an active pro bono practice, representing clients in domestic violence court and Illinois circuit court, where she represents clients seeking to prove their actual innocence based on newly discovered evidence.
+In addition, she also maintains an active pro bono practice, representing clients in domestic violence court and Illinois circuit court, where she represents clients seeking to prove their actual innocence based on newly discovered evidence.